UoW-CPC/rabbda-earthquakes-realtime/README.md

   ```
  Python earthquakes.py 2
  ```
- With this we have a request every 2 minutes.
+ Now we have a request every 2 minutes.

  To see the results open a new terminal and move to the repository directory.
-There, you can see a data directory.
-If you move into this folder, there is a file earthquakes.csv.
+There, you can see a new directory, _data_.
+If you move into this folder, there is a file called _earthquakes.csv_.

  To see its content run the following command:
    ```
  cat earthquakes.csv
  ```
- Alternatively, you can watch file changes with the command:
+ Alternatively, you can monitor file changes with the command:
  ```
  tail -F earthquakes.csv
  ```

- At this point we have temporary stored the data in the local machine.
+ At this point, we have temporary stored the data in the local machine.

+ #### Run the Flume Agent

  Now, its time to upload those data to HDFS.
 To do so, we use the [Flume service](https://flume.apache.org/).
  Open a new terminal and move once again to the rabbda-earthquakes-realtime directory.

- There we have to edit the flume-earthquakes-realtime.cof file.
+ There we have to edit the _flume-earthquakes-realtime.conf_ file.
- Specifically, you need to edit the  _eq.sources.r1.command_ and _eq.sinks.k1.hdfs.path_ to much the local environment.
+ Specifically, you need to edit the  _eq.sources.r1.command_ and _eq.sinks.k1.hdfs.path_ to match your local environment.

  Example: